Yumi's Cells

 On September 8, 2021, TVING announced that the drama had sold broadcast rights in more than 160 countries around the world, including Europe, North America and Southeast Asia.

 The second season premiered exclusively on TVING on June 10, 2022, releasing two episodes every Friday at 16:00 (KST).
 It was later aired on tvN from November 16, 2022, every Wednesday and Thursday at 22:30 (KST).
 On September 15, 2022, it was announced that season 2 had been sold to Amazon Prime Video for broadcasting in Japan.
-Season 2 was also available on Amazon Prime Video in Indonesia, Thailand and the Philippines.
+It was also available on Amazon Prime Video in Indonesia, Thailand and the Philippines.

+The third season will be released in 2026 on TVING.